Get Involved Through Or Zarua and Help Those in Need

 “The Reward for Charity Depends Entirely Upon the Extent of the Kindness in it”-Talmud Bavli

 In the spirit of gemilut hasadim, the Or Zarua Hesed Committee coordinates the congregation’s efforts to help those within our local community who are in need.
+Our primary areas of focus include homelessness, literacy and food insecurity with a focus on children and seniors.
+Ongoing activities and community partners include monthly meal servings at the New York Common Pantry and Neighborhood Coalition for Shelter, tutoring children through Innovations for Learning, and volunteering with Dorot to help seniors.

-Different Ways You Can Help the Hungry at NY Common Pantry
+Help the Hungry at NY Common Pantry

 1) Start your day off right and volunteer to help serve a hot breakfast at the NY Common Pantry, 8 East 109th Street on select Tuesdays from 7:00 to 9:00 am.
 See the calendar for exact dates.
 Volunteers plate meals in the kitchen for 150 to 200 food insecure individuals.